More about: Tickets and Day Trips to Keukenhof Gardens from Amsterdam

 With more than 800,000 visitors a year, the Keukenhof gardens have become a popular tourist destination every spring.

-Located in the south of the country, in Lisse, Keukenhof was originally the orchard of Countess Jacqueline de Hainaut, a place used for the cultivation of fruits and vegetables that were later used in the aristocrat's home kitchen.
+Located in the south of the country, in Lisse, Keukenhof was originally the kitchen garden of Countess Jacqueline de Hainaut, a place used for growing fruits and vegetables that were later used in the aristocrat's home kitchen.
 Hence its name means "the kitchen garden".

 But don't think that this park always looked like an Eden.
 Things have changed a lot since then and in 1949 the mayor of the city opened Keukenhof to showcase the flowers grown by local growers and help expand this industry.

-Today the cultivated plants (over 7 million flower bulbs!) are no longer used in kitchens but are largely exported.
-Dutch tulips are world famous and together with other flowers such as hyacinths, daffodils, carnations, orchids, roses, lilies and lilies make up a 32-hectare garden that is the largest in the world.
+Today the cultivated plants (more than 7 million flower bulbs!) are no longer used in kitchens but are mostly exported.
+Dutch tulips are famous all over the world and together with other flowers such as hyacinths, daffodils, carnations, orchids, roses, lilies and lilies make up a 32-hectare garden that is the largest in the world.
 Wow!

 How is the Keukenhof park structured?

-The Keukenhof gardens run along 15 kilometers of paths around which there are several gardens of different floral inspiration: the English garden, the Tea garden, the Japanese country garden, the Cupid garden, the Hipster garden, the Rebel garden or the Health garden, among others.
+The Keukenhof gardens run along 15 kilometers of paths around which are various gardens of different floral inspiration: the English garden, the Tea garden, the Japanese country garden, the Cupid garden, the Hipster garden, the Rebel garden or the Health garden, among others.

 In turn, Keukenhof Park is divided into four large areas named after the Dutch Royal Family: the Oranje-Nassau pavilion (with new floral exhibitions every week), the Willem Alexander pavilion (the largest exhibition of lilies in the world), the Koningin Beatrix pavilion (the largest exhibition of orchids in the world) and the Koningin Juliana pavilion (where the history of the tulip is shown).

-Another of the most popular areas of the Keukenhof gardens is the large tulip mosaic formed with thousands of flowers whose theme changes every year to surprise visitors with a new composition.
+Another of the most popular areas of the Keukenhof gardens is the large tulip mosaic made up of thousands of flowers whose theme changes every year to surprise visitors with a new composition.

-It is open from the end of March to mid-May.
-This is the time of year when the flowers bloom and Keukenhof looks most beautiful.
+It is open from the end of March until mid-May.
+This is the time of year when the flowers bloom and Keukenhof looks its most beautiful.

 When to visit?